$k$-Means Clustering for Persistent Homology: Numerical Experiments

 \subsection{Embedding Persistence Diagrams}

 The algebraic topological construction of persistence diagrams as outlined in Section \ref{sec:ph} results in a highly nonlinear data structure where existing statistical and machine learning methods cannot be applied.
 The problem of embedding persistence diagrams has been extensively researched in TDA, with many proposals for vectorizations of persistence diagrams.
 In this paper, we study three of the most commonly-used persistence diagram embeddings and their performance in the $k$-means clustering algorithm: Betti curves; persistence landscapes \citep{bubenik_statistical_2015}; and persistence images \citep{adams_persistence_2017}.
-These vectorized persistence diagrams can then be directly applied to the original $k$-means algorithm.
+These vectorized persistence diagrams can then be directly applied to the original, non-persistence-based $k$-means algorithm.
+In this sense, we are providing a comparison of the implementation of the persistent homology version of $k$-means clustering to the implementation of classical $k$-means clustering on vectors computed from the output of persistent homology (persistence diagrams).
+This experiment thus remains restricted to studying exclusively the $k$-means algorithm as a clustering method, as well as restricted to persistent homology, but nevertheless provides a comparison of the algorithm in two distinct metric spaces.

 The \emph{Betti curve} of a persistence diagram $D$ is a function that takes any $z \in \mathbb{R}$ and returns the number of points $(x, y)$ in $D$, counted with multiplicity, such that $z \in [x, y)$.
 Figure \ref{fig:pd} shows an example of a persistence diagram and its corresponding Betti curve is shown in Figure \ref{fig:bc}.
 It is a simplification of the persistence diagram, where information on the persistence of the points is lost.
 The Betti curve takes the form of a vector by sampling values from the function at regular intervals.